 With its masterpieces of architecture through the ages, Boavista can feel like an outdoor museum.
 Yet, it is still affordable, which makes it a great place to crash for backpackers in Porto.

-Beginning as a small area in the relative center, the city’s longest road – Avenida da Boavista – acts an extension of the district and runs all the way to the coast.
-On the way there is Porto’s biggest park: Parque da Cidade do Porto.
+Beginning as a small area in the relative centre, the city’s longest road – Avenida da Boavista – acts as an extension of the district and runs all the way to the coast.
+On the way, there is Porto’s biggest park: Parque da Cidade do Porto.

 This district is all about grand boulevards and large buildings.
-It’s easy to walk around the smaller, more central area, but the sweeping avenue of Boavista itself can be navigated even easier by the metro system.
+Its central location means it’s super easy to walk around, but the sweeping avenue of Boavista itself can be navigated even more easily by the metro system.

 So Cool Hostel | Best Hostel in Boavista